Renewing your spirit one bite at a time

 Knead the dough

-• After the dough has rested, knead it on a work surface for 6-8 minutes or until it comes together.
-If using a stand mixer, knead it for the same amount of time with the dough hook attachment (you should need no additional flour during kneading).
+• After the dough has rested, knead it on a work surface for 6-8 minutes or until it comes together using minimal amounts of flour.
+If using a stand mixer, knead it for the same amount of time with the dough hook attachment.

-• Once completed, place the dough in a bowl coated with butter and allow it to rest for the remainder of the bulk rise.
+• Once completed, place the dough in a bowl coated with butter and allow it to rest for the remainder of the bulk rise or until doubled in size.

 Shape the sourdough pretzels

-• The dough is ready to be shaped once it has almost tripled in size.
+• The dough is ready to be shaped once it has doubled or even tripled in size.

 proofed sourdough pretzel dough